trevorbryant/hacktop-popos/README.md

 # hacktop
 Ansible playbook to setup initial configurations, install various utilities, and security tools to localhost.

+Note: I switched to Fedora so I won't be maintaining this anymore.

 ## Testing
 This has been built and tested for [Pop!_OS 20.04](https://pop.system76.com/).
 This playbook _can_ work on other Debian-based distributions.
 Expect failures when repositories aren't present.